 - Administrative and/or financial support to attend a farmers’ conference and/or workshops

-- “SPRIG” grant eligibility for Steward alumni-initiated home country projects
+- “SPRIG” mini-grant eligibility for Steward alumni-initiated home country projects

-- U.S. Department of State J-1 program Alumnus membership, includes future global study, travel and grant opportunities
+- U.S. Department of State J-1 program Alumnus membership, includes professional development, travel and grant opportunities!

-Your $650 deposit is due only if you receive and accept an invitation to train with a U.S. Host placement.
-No refund upon confirmation of acceptance.
-The $1200 balance of your SAGE fee is due only upon U.S. Consul approval of your J-1 visa.
+The $1350 balance of your SAGE fee is due only upon U.S. Consul approval of your J-1 visa.
 No refund is given once your visa is approved.
 If you are denied J-1 visa authorization by U.S. Consul, MESA may assist you to re-apply and issue new visa documentation free-of-charge up to 365 days from the original start date listed on form DS-2019.

 - Round-trip Airfare to/from your U.S. Host, cost varies by dates & location;

-- Please ask MESA’s GP for documentation of any required or optional service fees, plus refund policy, before applying.
-MESA GPs are listed here.
+- Optional: In addition to MESA’s required $150 pre-arrival course & SAGE nomination fee, Global Partners (GP) may charge additional service fees for U.S. program preparation, J-1 visa application assistance and/or other pre-arrival services.
+Please ask MESA’s GP for documentation of any required or optional service fees, plus refund policy, before applying.
+MESA current regional GPs are listed here.

 Do not request an interview or apply unless you have the personal resources or funding required to cover ALL above costs!

 Steward fees only provide a portion of the above SAGE services and benefits.
 Most U.S. Host partners also provide a $225 monthly Host fee to MESA to support the program.
-MESA also raises funds via individual donors and foundations to support farmer-to-farmer exchanges.
+MESA also raises funds via individual donors and foundations.

 - Stipend, wages, lodging and/or food may be provided by the U.S. Host, but vary by placement.
 If a Host invites your participation, carefully review the Host Training Plan for compensation offered before accepting the placement.

-- MESA may charge an additional fee to revise forms DS-7002 and DS-2019 if you request relocation or want to extend your original training period with a new Host assignment (U.S. training may not exceed the 12-month maximum).
+- MESA charges an additional fee of up to $600 if you request relocation or want to extend your original training period with a new Host assignment (U.S. training may not exceed the 12-month maximum).